galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 Under `Cbye`, both options operate as the usual permadeath.
 When a character's equipment would be otherwise inaccessible, the Legend Sword (if equipped) will be forcibly placed into your inventory.

+### `Csuperhero` {: .h6 }

+- Idea: Jokermage
+- Design/Programming: Galeswift
+- Locations: eventextensions_misc.f4c, rewards.f4c, zot_top.f4c, places where the hero challenge is checked for

+This flag acts the same as `Chero`, except that your starting character will obtain incredible stat boosts (+50 to each of the five stats) until finding the Earth crystal (their one weakness).
+After returning the crystal to the boss at the top of Zot, the character gains their stat boosts back.

+### `Cnopartner` {: .h6 }

+- Idea: Guerin
+- Design/Programming: Galeswift
+- Locations: character_rando.py, opening.f4c

+The starting partner character (who meets your starting/pre-game screen character in the opening cutscene) will not join your party, nor will be in the Tower of Wishes.

+### `Ctreasure:[free/earned/relaxed/unsafe]` {: .h6 }

+- Idea: Galeswift (but potentially others)
+- Design/Programming: Galeswift
+- Locations: core_rando.py, character_rando.py, rewards.f4c, treasure_rando.py

+These flags take characters from the usual axtor reward slots and place them into treasure chests. `Ctreasure:free/earned` are linked to `Cnofree/noearned`, so free characters are placed in boxes separately from earned characters.
+Restricted characters will be found in MIABs, which doesn't normally do anything on `Ctreasure:free` unless you force the generator to roll `Crelaxed/restrict:[chars]/nofree/treasure:free` (which is not normally possible with just the UI on the generator page).

+Free characters will normally all be placed in treasures in the overworld only.
+Under `Ctreasure:unsafe`, they can go anywhere.
+Under `Ctreasure:relaxed`, restricted charaacters will be placed in non-MIAB boxes as well.

+!!! info "Linked Flags"
+    In order to enable any of the `Ctreasure` flags, you must select treasure settings that randomize chest contents.
+The flag validation will remove your `Ctreasure` flags when any of `Tvanilla`, `Tshuffle`, and `Tempty` are set.

+    * Enabling `Ctreasure:free` enables `C:nofree`.
+    * Enabling `Ctreasure:earned` enables `C:noearned`.
+Unlike the main site, character sprites at overworld locations are not replaced by piggy sprites.
+    * Enabling either `Ctreasure:unsafe` or `Ctreasure:relaxed` will enable both `Ctreasure:free` and `Ctreasure:earned`, if neither `Ctreasure:free` nor `Ctreasure:earned` are explicitly set.

+### `Chi` {: .h6 }

+- Idea: Galeswift
+- Design/Programming: Galeswift
+- Locations: character_expansion.f4c, join_full_party_menu.f4c

+Under this flag, new characters are required to join the party, even if your party is full.
+This flag cannot be set under `Chero/party:1`.

+### `Cfifo` {: .h6 }

+- Idea: FirebirdLover
+- Design/Programming: Galeswift
+- Locations: join_full_party_menu.f4c

+Under this flag, when you are dismissing a character, you must dismiss the character that has been in your party the longest, excluding the hero character if there is one.

+### `Cpaladin` {: .h6 }

+- Idea: various, probably
+- Design/Programming: Galeswift, ScytheMarshall (pre-game sprites and bugfixes)
+- Locations: mtordeals.f4c, character_rando.py, paladin_start_sprite.f4c, opening.f4c, pregame_screen.f4c, generator.py, standing_characters_paladin.bin

+Cecil starts as a paladin on this flag, at the same stats as he normally would after his class change.
+Ordeals is still available as a key item check/etc. as usual and will restore Tellah's spells.
+Multiple files are changed in order to handle the class change, or lack thereof, under `Csuperhero`.

 ## Treasure Flags

+### `Tsparsey:[underground,moon,overworld]` {: .h6 }

+- Idea: Galeswift
+- Design/Programming: Galeswift
+- Locations: treasure_rando.py, flagsetcore.py

+This flag restricts the `Tsparse` settings to only the chosen areas.
+Cave Eblana and Upper Bab-il count as the underworld for the purposes of this flag, and the Giant counts as the moon.

+### `Tunrestrict:[treasury,moon,underworld,overworld]` {: .h6 }

+- Idea: Galeswift (potentially others)
+- Design/Programming: Galeswift
+- Locations: treasure_rando.py

+This flag causes the specified areas to ignore the restrictions imposed on non-MIAB chests by `Tmaxtier` and `Tmintier`.

+### `Tvanillaish` {: .h6 }

+- Idea: sgrunt
+- Design/Programming: sgrunt
+- Locations: treasure_rando.py, core_rando.py, tvanillaish.csvdb

+`Tvanillaish` is a weighted treasure distribution.
+The weights for non-MIAB chests in each area are given by the number of non-MIAB items of each tier in vanilla FF4 (the Japanese version, not the US version FF2).
+The weights for MIAB rewards in each area are given similarly, but for vanilla MIAB rewards in that area (meaning if there is only one MIAB reward, then then the reward for that MIAB will be exactly that tier).
+The weights for the three categories of quest rewards are the `Tpro` weights.

+### `Tsemipro` {: .h6 }

+- Idea: sgrunt
+- Design/Programming: sgrunt
+- Locations: treasure_rando.py, core_rando.py, util.py

+`Tsemipro` is a weighted treasure distribution between `Tpro` and `Twildish`.
+Similarly to `Twildish`, it uses a matrix (found in util.py) to shift weight up to the next tier.

 ### `Tplayable` {: .h6 }